majaalin/fullystudios.github.io/README.md

 1. in _config.yml, make sure the baseurl is correct
 2. rake build
-3. Move all files in pulic to the server EXCEPT robots.txt
+3. Move all files in pulic to the server EXCEPT robots.txt 4 .Push all files to master (if you want, you can use `npm run publish` for this)